ckeditor/ckeditor5/docs/features/index.md

 Use {@link features/autoformat Markdown syntax} to format content on the go to speed the editing process, employ {@link features/text-transformation automatic text transformations} (also known as autocorrect) and the {@link features/spelling-and-grammar-checking spell checker} {@icon @webspellchecker/wproofreader-ckeditor5/theme/icons/wproofreader.svg Spell and grammar check} to ensure everything is correct.
 Create multi-language documents and correct them on the go with automatic language detection and {@link features/language text part language} feature.

 {@img assets/img/features-spellcheck-multilanguage.png 800 CKEditor 5 spell-checking feature.}

-### Productivity pack

-The {@link features/productivity-pack productivity pack} is a set of exclusive premium features only available to holders of a CKEditor 5 commercial license.
-The productivity pack provides tools that make the creation of content faster and more efficient, thanks to providing predefined {@link features/template content templates} {@icon @ckeditor/ckeditor5-template/theme/icons/template.svg} and a new set of {@link features/slash-commands slash commands}. {@link features/document-outline Document outline} {@icon @ckeditor/ckeditor5-document-outline/theme/icons/table-of-contents.svg} and {@link features/table-of-contents table of contents} {@icon @ckeditor/ckeditor5-document-outline/theme/icons/table-of-contents.svg} make navigating large documents much easier while {@link features/format-painter format painter} {@icon @ckeditor/ckeditor5-format-painter/theme/icons/paint-roller.svg} lets the users style their content in a blaze.

 ### Customizable user experience